artemmarynov/pico-monitoring/README.md

 Notifier’s Docker container runs a health check every 30s:

 connects to MQTT broker
 subscribes to <BASE_TOPIC>/status
 expects message "online"
 if the message is missing or incorrect → container becomes unhealthy

 Healthcheck is defined in:

 Dockerfile
 docker-compose.yml
 src/healthcheck.py

+---

 📜 **License**

-This project is intended for educational IoT coursework.
+This project is intended for educational purposes.
 You may use it as a reference for your own monitoring and alerting stacks.